larsks/blog.oddbit.com-posts/2010-07-22-patch-to-gpxe-dhcp-command.md

+---
+layout: post
-Title: Patch to gPXE dhcp command
+title: Patch to gPXE dhcp command
-Date: 2010-7-22
+date: 2010-7-22
-Tags: gpxe,linux,dhcp
+tags: gpxe,linux,dhcp
+---

 **Update**: This patch has been [accepted][1] into gPXE.